eng3844f17/eng3844f17.github.io/_schedule/schedule.md

         - date: 2017-09-01
           desc: 'Learn about audiences in digital networked environments'
           readings: [ 'Gallaghar, J. (2017).
 Writing for algorithmic audiences. <i>Computers &amp; Composition, 45</i>, pp. 25-30. [<a href="/assets/readings/candc-gallaghar-2017-writing-alg-audiences.pdf">Link</a>]' ]
-          assign: [ 'Take notes about how Gallaghar discusses the concept of audience.
+          assign: [ 'Take notes about how Gallaghar defines the different types and properties or those types of audiences.
 Be prepared to discuss this with the class.' ]

     - num: 2
       wkh: 'Inventing Topics for Data Collection'